STAG Industrial Inc. (STAG) Stock Price and Analyst Predictions

 STAG) stock’s latest price update

-STAG Industrial Inc. (NYSE: STAG)’s stock price has plunge by 4.21relation to previous closing price of 33.65.
-Nevertheless, the company has seen a 4.36% surge in its stock price over the last five trading sessions.
+STAG Industrial Inc. (NYSE: STAG)’s stock price has decreased by -1.03 compared to its previous closing price of 35.00.
+However, the company has seen a 2.06% increase in its stock price over the last five trading sessions.

 STAG’s Market Performance

-STAG Industrial Inc. (STAG) has seen a 4.36% rise in stock performance for the week, with a 3.68% gain in the past month and a -1.50% plunge in the past quarter.
-The volatility ratio for the week is 2.01%, and the volatility levels for the past 30 days are at 1.95% for STAG.
-The simple moving average for the past 20 days is 5.31% for STAG’s stock, with a 7.96% simple moving average for the past 200 days.
+STAG Industrial Inc. (STAG) has experienced a 2.06% rise in stock performance for the past week, with a 3.93% rise in the past month, and a -5.95% drop in the past quarter.
+The volatility ratio for the week is 2.64%, and the volatility levels for the past 30 days are at 2.10% for STAG.
+The simple moving average for the past 20 days is 3.59% for STAG’s stock, with a 6.49% simple moving average for the past 200 days.

 Analysts’ Opinion of STAG